diesel-rs/diesel/CONTRIBUTING.md

    These are the same as when compiling Diesel.
 It's generally a good idea to install _all_ drivers so you can run all tests locally.

-   *Shortcut:* On MacOS, you don't need to install anything to work with SQLite.
+   *Shortcut:* On macOS, you don't need to install anything to work with SQLite.
    For PostgreSQL, you'll only need the server (`libpq` is installed by default).
 To get started, `brew install postgresql mysql` and follow the instructions shown to set up the database servers.